temannin/transmission/content/posts/first-post.md

 # Introduction

 Believe it or not the code below is probably my favorite piece of code all of all-time.
 The reason I love it so much is because of the doors it unlocked for me.
-When I stumbled onto to this code, I was just starting my Software Development career and really only *knew* Java despite what my résumé said.
+When I stumbled onto to this code, I was just starting my Software Development career and really only *knew* Java.
+Although I had graduated, I felt like an imposter.
+Like I didn't really learn anything and if I did learn something it was going to be useless.
-My first real project was to write an application that helped with testing

 ```csharp
 // MIT License - Copyright (c) 2016 Can Güney Aksakalli